550 Madison Avenue: Base

 Originally, 550 Madison Avenue had an open-air arcade north and south of the central archway, extending west to the public atrium behind the building.
-The arcade measured 60 feet high; it was conceived as a 100-foot-high space but was downsized "for reasons of scale".
+The arcade, conceived as a 100-foot-high space, was downsized to 60 feet "for reasons of scale".
 The presence of the arcade allowed for what Johnson described as "a more monumental building" with more floor area.
-The space is supported by 45 granite columns weighing 50 ST apiece.
-The granite columns are designed to resemble load-bearing columns; they use thicker stone to represent solidity, and they contained notches to represent depth.
-There was initially no retail space on the Madison Avenue front because, according to critic Nory Miller, "AT&T didn't want a front door sandwiched between a drug store and a lingerie shop."
+There are 45 granite columns within the arcade, weighing 50 ST apiece.
+The granite columns, which encase the building's steel frame, are designed to resemble load-bearing columns; they use thicker stone to represent solidity, and they have notches to represent depth.
+There was no retail space on the Madison Avenue front because, according to critic Nory Miller, "AT&T didn't want a front door sandwiched between a drug store and a lingerie shop."
 After the AT&T Building's opening, the arcade gained a reputation for being inhospitable, dark, and windy.
 Following a renovation in the 1990s, the arcade was enclosed with recessed display windows with grids of bronze mullions.
 When the windows were replaced in the early 2020s, transparent mullions were added.

 At the extreme ends on Madison Avenue are single-story flat arches surmounted by flagpoles.
 These lead to recessed passages along 55th and 56th Streets, which act as an extension of the sidewalks on these streets.
 There are multicolored granite pavement tiles within these passages.
-The 56th and 57th Street facades contain flat arches measuring 16 ft tall, supported by granite-clad piers at regular intervals.
+The 55th and 56th Street elevations of the facade contain flat arches measuring 16 ft tall, supported by granite-clad piers at regular intervals.
 Just above each flat arch is a circular opening with canted profiles, atop which are four vertically aligned rectangular openings.
 The circular openings were carved in false perspective, making the arcades on either side appear deeper than they actually were.

-The granite wall of the original annex on 55th Street was windowless and contained three garage doors.
+The granite wall of the original annex on 55th Street was windowless and had three garage doors.
 The granite wall on 56th Street had a tall window bay, a garage door, and a cornice.